karanspot/is-spot-workloads/README.md

 4. All the Deployments Name & Namespaces that may not be suitable for spot instances.
 5. Total vCPU & Total Memory of pods that are suitable to run on Spot.
 6. The reason why the deployments were marked as unsuitable for spot instances.
+7. All the PDBs Name, Namespace, Spec & Current Status that may not be suitable for spot instances.

 Sample Output:
 ```